 From July 2017 to June 2019, he was the 1st Vice-President of the Socialist Group in the European Committee of the Regions.
-From June 2019 he became the Group’s acting president.
+From October 2019 he became the Group’s president.

 Rouillon studied Public Law and Political Science at the Universities of Sorbonne and Paris 2-Assas and holds a degree in Public Law from the University of Maine Le Mans.
 He also completed the Aspen programme for young politicians and postgraduate studies in European studies at the National School of Administration (École Nationale d'Administration, ENA).
 At the age of 25, he was appointed as a consultant to the Cabinet of Justice Minister Michel Vauzelle.
 In 2001, at the age of 34, he was elected mayor of Coulaines, and was reconfirmed in his position in the 2004, 2008, 2011 and 2014 local elections.
 As member of the Committee, Christophe Rouillon has been rapporteur on several key dossiers, including “Reconnecting Europe with its citizens: more and better communication at local level”, “Deepening of the Economic and Monetary Union” and “Towards a more efficient and democratic decision making in EU tax policy”.